AaltoVision/realsense-capture/README.md

 ## Example output

 Output is 3 files, timestampped by the UTC start time of the recording session.
 Timestamps in jsonl file are seconds after first recorded measurement with tiny offset to avoid 0.0.
-Device has two cameras, `left` corresponds to left "eye" of the device if you were to hold it so you can read "RealSense" on the back of the device and `right` is the camera closer to USB connector.
+Device has two cameras, `left` (cameraInd 0) corresponds to left "eye" of the device if you were to hold it so you can read "RealSense" on the back of the device and `right` (cameraInd 1) is the camera closer to USB connector.

 ```
 recording-2020-03-10T13-11-11Z-left.avi